Linuxbrew/brew/docs/Manpage.md

     `formula` is usually the name of the formula to install, but it can be specified in several different ways.
 See [SPECIFYING FORMULAE](#specifying-formulae).

+    If `--with-hostname` is passed, include the hostname in the Gist.

     If `--new-issue` is passed, automatically create a new issue in the appropriate GitHub repository as well as creating the Gist.